 When someone visits Its Tea ltd Website we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns and we use a WordPress plug in called MonsterInsights to anonymise this information which means it can not be tracked back to you personally.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not permit Google to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 We do not hold credit card information.
 Credit card information is held by your payment processors and they provide us with the proof of your payment.

-We use a third party provider, Mailgun, to deliver our monthly e-newsletters.
+We use two third party providers , Mailgun and sender, to deliver our monthly e-news and help manage your experiences.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-We send emails directly from our own system and do not maintain a list of active contacts on the site.

 How we use social media

 We do not use any tools to manage our social media.
 We use some tools provided by social media platforms to enable you to have a better experience in using our site in relation to social media platforms.

 We use Transport Layer Security (TLS) to encrypt and protect email.
 If your email service does not support TLS, you should be aware that any emails we send or receive may not be protected in transit.